 I will be breaking barriers this year.
 There are many things that I desire to accomplish this year.
-I will publish books, make a youtube channel, sell an online course, conduct a facilitators boot camp, and create a new company.
+I will publish books, make a YouTube channel, sell an online course, conduct a facilitator boot camp, and create a new company.

 My website will contain training videos, and I project that I will get 200,000 views each month before the end of the year.
 I get more than 100,000 views as of this writing (March 2023).

 I am living up to one of my life principles: Start before you are ready.
 So I write and publish a post when I feel like writing.
 I am okay with not having everything perfect first.
 It does not even have to be complete.
 Like this one.

 A barrier is anything that prevents you from getting to the other side.
 It’s what prevents you when you want to move from x to y.
 Often, the hardest work is right before the barrier.

 To achieve anything worthwhile, one needs to break barriers.